 News Brooklyn Navy Yard / World War I / World War II

-Immigrants Who Made the Brooklyn Navy Yard Great: Frederick Lois Riefkohl
+Immigrants Who Made the Brooklyn Navy Yard Great: Frederick Louis Riefkohl

 This post is part of our eight-part series profiling immigrants to the United States who made significant contributions to the Brooklyn Navy Yard from the eighteenth century to the present day.

-Frederick Lois Riefkohl as a midshipman at the US Naval Academy, 1911
+Frederick Louis Riefkohl as a midshipman at the US Naval Academy, 1911

-Frederick Lois Riefkohl as a midshipman at the US Naval Academy, 1911
+Frederick Louis Riefkohl as a midshipman at the US Naval Academy, 1911

 Riefkohl was born in Maunabo, on Puerto Rico’s southeast coast, in 1889.
 Born a subject of the Spanish crown, his family was descended from German immigrants who settled in Puerto Rico throughout the 19th century.
 In 1825, having lost most of its American colonies and still desperately clinging to Puerto Rico and Cuba, Spain encouraged immigrants from all over Europe to settle on the islands.
 Riefkohl’s father was born in Puerto Rico, the child of immigrants from Germany and Switzerland, while his mother was born in Germany and emigrated, first to the Danish possession of St. Thomas, then to Maunabo.